fedepaol/fedepaol.github.io/source/_posts/2016-05-13-how-to-a-timer.markdown

     }
 ```

-and canel it in onResume:
+and cancel it in onResume:

 ```java
     @Override